epkeefe123/BananaOS/README.md

-BananaOS.py is for Linux
+BananaOS.py is for Linux and Windows (Though not tested on windows)

-windows support will be added soon (next 2 weeks or so)
+full Windows support will be added soon (next 2 weeks or so)

 commands for idk.py (Linux):